m-Vins/Nucleus/README.md

 #### Test nucleus against the ground truth

-The information saved in [raw_files_offsets.csv](./test/raw_files_offsets.csv) are used to test nucleus on raw files against the raw database just generated.
+The information saved in [raw_files_offsets.csv](./test/raw_files_offsets.csv) are used to test nucleus on raw files in the raw database just generated.
 The [ground truth](./test/ground_truth/) contains the start address of each function in the original elf.
 In the newly generated raw files, the code section is not at the same offset as the original elf file.
 For this reason, in the script for the [test](./utilities/test_raw.sh) we convert the output of nucleus (that contains the start address of the function in the raw file) by doing `func_addr_elf = func_addr_raw - offset_cs_raw + offset_cs_elf`, and we compare it against the ground truth.

 <!-- TODO conclusion about the results -->